IgorTelezhinsky/N26-project/predictionAnalysis.md

 # Context

 Task 2 can be solved with the classification analysis - a subject of supervised learning.
 There are numerous algorithms available.
-I will stop here at several most frequently used: *random forest*, *bossted decision trees*, *neural network*, and *support vector machines* with Gaussian kernel.
+I will stop here at several most frequently used: *random forest*, *boosted decision trees*, *neural network*, and *support vector machines* with Gaussian kernel.
 I will also probe *general additive model* to combine other models into ensemble of models for the final model.

 # Analysis